-Syncona is a healthcare company focused on founding, building and funding a portfolio of global leaders in life science.
-Our purpose is to invest to extend and enhance human life.
-We do this by founding and building companies to deliver transformational treatments to patients in areas of high unmet need.
+Syncona's purpose is to invest to extend and enhance human life.
+We do this by creating, building and scaling companies to deliver transformational treatments to patients in areas of high unmet need.

-Our strategy is to create a dynamic portfolio of 15-20 globally leading healthcare businesses for the benefit of all our stakeholders.
+Our strategy is to create a dynamic portfolio of 20-25 globally leading healthcare businesses for the benefit of all our stakeholders.
 We focus on developing treatments for patients by working in close partnership with world-class academic founders and management teams.
 We take a long-term view as we look to improve the lives of patients with no or few treatment options, build sustainable life science companies and deliver strong risk-adjusted returns to shareholders.
+We aim to take sole or majority positions in our initial investments in portfolio companies, as we look to maximise our ability to influence the company's strategy in the crucial early years of their development.
+Our long-term approach is supported by our capital pool, which enables us to have control and flexibility over the management of our portfolio companies, as well as to respond to new opportunities as they arise.

-We believe Syncona's vision of delivering transformational treatments for patients is a positive and sustainable one, and that a responsible approach to growing and managing this portfolio will add value to our businesses.
+We believe Syncona's vision of unlocking the potential of truly innovative science to transform patients' lives is a positive and sustainable one, and that a responsible approach to growing and managing this portfolio will add value to our businesses.